Investigators search the Air India crash site for evidence and more victims

 Two doctors at the hospital said the bodies of four medical students killed on the ground after the plane crash were handed to their families.
 They said at least 30 other injured students were still admitted in the hospital and at least four of them were critical.

-Modi is scheduled to hold a meeting with senior officials later Friday.
-He also met some of those injured on the ground during the hospital visit.
+Modi held a meeting with senior officials Friday and met some of those injured on the ground during the hospital visit.

 Thursday's Air India crash involved a 12-year-old Boeing 787.
 Boeing planes have been plagued by safety issues on other types of aircraft.